Table of Contents

 Pinterest has created and is adding more educational content to help businesses utilize their platform to effectively promote their brands.

 Currently, it covers basic things like how to use their profiles to tell their company’s story, direct more traffic towards their content by making their products more discoverable, and build communities via collaboration with others.

 - Exclusive access to their upcoming features

+What is a Pinterest business account?
 Pinterest is slowly creating more ways for businesses to efficiently use their platform and reach a wider audience.
-With a Pinterest business page, you will get notified as soon as they have added their new features.
+With a Pinterest business page, you will get notified when they have added their new features.